ThisIsJorgeLima/spotify-pitchfork-flask/README.md

 [http://dianaxie.pythonanywhere.com](http://dianaxie.pythonanywhere.com)

-A recommendation engine that takes a user's top 50 most-played tracks from the past few months and recommends a music critic to follow.
+A recommendation engine that takes a user's top 50 most-played Spotify tracks from the past few months and recommends a similar music critic to follow.

  This Flask app makes a user-authorized call to the Spotify API, interfaces the results with a hosted database in real-time, and returns an output.
 Based on my project [here](https://github.com/diana-xie/spotify_pitchfork_recommendations).

 <i>Tools used: Flask, Bootstrap, HTML, CSS, Python, SQLite</i>